 The role of monetary incentives in developing energy efficient habits

-A randomized control trial (RCT) targetting 350 residents (with individual air condition units) in the residential colleges of NUS.
+A randomized control trial (RCT) targetting 250 residents (with individual air-conditioner units) in the residential colleges of NUS.
 The objective is to test economic models of habit formation

-and to evaluate the effectiveness of monetary incentives in inducing a sustainable increase in the household air condition temperature.
+and to evaluate the effectiveness of monetary incentives in inducing a sustainable increase in the household air-conditioner temperature.
+We installed temperature sensors and tracked the room temperature of 250 subjects for a period of 3

 Role of private and public commitment in water conservation.

-A randomized control trial (RCT) targetting 6400 primary school students in Singapore (Grade II to V).
+A randomized control trial (RCT) targetting 6400 primary school students in Singapore (Grade III to V).
 The objective is to evaluate and understand the non-monetary soft commitment intervention

 in the context of water conservation.
 The project aims to reduce the school children’s shower time.